AnthonySM04/WEBDEV-MUSIKA/README.md

 # Musika: Your Personal Music Search Engine

 ## Overview
 Musika is an interactive web application designed to help users discover music from Spotify and YouTube.
-By integrating with the Spotify API and the YouTube Data API, the application provides detailed information about songs, artists, albums, and related videos, offering a rich informational experience.
+By integrating with the Spotify API and the YouTube Data API, the application provides information about songs, artists, albums, and related videos, offering a rich and fun experience.

 ## Features
 - **Dynamic Content Update:** Utilizes JavaScript to manipulate the DOM and dynamically update content based on user interactions.